 Some RVs have 30 amp electrical service, and others have 50 amp.
 The difference is how much power the RV can draw based on amperage and voltage.

 To determine this maximum amount, multiply the number of volts (120) by the number of amps (30).
-The total is 3,600, so a 3,600-watt generator is the biggest you can use.
+The total is 3,600, so a 3,600-watt generator will power everything just like you are on shore power.

 What Size Generator Do I Need for a 50-Amp RV?